Portf-io/portf-coding-challenge-3/README.md

      - Average interest per payment
      - Final payment date
    - Implement a transaction table with the following columns:
-     - Transaction type (Drawdown, Interest Accrual, Interest Payment, Principal Repayment)
+     - Transaction type (Drawdown, Interest Payment, Principal Repayment)
      - Amount (the transaction amount)
      - Date (when the transaction occurred)
      - Loan Principal (the total principal amount at that point in time)